coveooss/easy-file-pusher/README.md

 The Coveo Easy File Pusher is a command-line tool that pushes items stored in a local file system to a Coveo Push source.
 To use the Easy File Pusher, you must first [create a Push source using the Coveo Administration Console](https://docs.coveo.com/en/1546/).
 Then, run the tool to scan the specified local folder and push the files matching the specified filter.

+## Compile the Easy File Pusher

+Having the .Net 8 SDK is necessary for compiling the tool.
+See here for downloads applicable to your operating system: [https://dotnet.microsoft.com/en-us/download/dotnet/8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).

+First navigate in your terminal to the `src` folder.

+- Run one of the following commands:
+  - Windows: `dotnet publish -p:PublishProfile=WinX86 --configuration Release`
+  - Linux: `dotnet publish -p:PublishProfile=LinuxX64 --configuration Release`
+  - Mac: `dotnet publish -p:PublishProfile=MacOsx64 --configuration Release`

+The compiled executable will be found in `src/publish`.

 ## Configure the Easy File Pusher

 There are two ways to provide the configuration values to the tool: